Emma Hopwood (McAdam-Marmont)

 Today, acrylic and spray paint fill her canvases, using tools such as pallet knives, spatulas & sponges.
 It is a love for texture and motion which guides Emma in her work to finish with a piece that has layers and movement.

 Emma is organised, with an eye for detail.
 Her paintings are soft, more interior, tonal and introspective.
-So far she has two main series.
-Her ‘suits’ explores the way the corporate world’s uniform changes subtly from the formal to the informal for younger and older wearers and for women – although that requires attention to detail.
+Her ‘suits’ explore the way the corporate world’s uniform changes subtly from the formal to the informal for younger and older wearers and for women – although that requires attention to detail.
 The buttons are on the left not the right.
 These works are gritty and textured.

 Emma says she is more influenced by conversations and social observation than by art trends and images.
 Her work feels more interior and introspective.
-She experiments with linen versus canvas, different brushes, tones, curves and poses
+She experiments with linen versus canvas, different brushes, tones, curves and poses.
+Emma and her husband Struan often collaborate together with different subject matter.
+These collaborative works enable to pair to create really exciting playful and interesting works that challenge and hardness their individual styles.